 Is there anything else to do in town besides the live shows?

-There was also a lot of ambiance around Globen.
-Fans from all over the world headed to the Globe Arena, decked out in their national colors and carrying their flags.
-I also spotted some Belgians there and fraternized with some Dutch and Swedes.
+There was also a lot of ambience around Globen.
+Fans from all over the world headed to the Globe Arena, decked out in their national colours and carrying their flags.
+I also spotted some Belgians and fraternized with some Dutch and Swedes.
 Are you going to the Eurovision Song Contest?
 Then put on your craziest costume with glitter and don’t forget your flag!
 The security checks were strict but went smoothly: it is best not to take a large bag with you and good to know: only small plastic sticks were allowed for the flags.
 Bringing food and drinks was not allowed, but prices were very reasonable.

 Eurovision songfestival 2016